MovieIndustry/Movie-Industry-Insights/README.md

  - Actors that appeared in the top 5 popular movies
  - Movie recommendations based on users selected language and movies' popularity rating
  - Least popular movies based on users selected language and movies' popularity rating
- - List of popular actors based on popularity rating
+ - List of popular actors based on the popularity rating

-The program also seeks engagement from the user to inpur, for example:
+The program also seeks engagement from the user to input, for example:
  - Input: "Enter movie title of interest"
  - Output: inputted movie's description

  - Input: "Learn more about movies in specific language" (user inputs a specific language: i.e., "English")
- - Output: list of movies in selected langauge and preliminary information
+ - Output: list of movies in selected language and preliminary information

 ## Multilinear Regression Model
-The is also a multilinear regression model analyzing which variables have the strongest correlation.
+There is also a multilinear regression model analyzing which variables have the strongest correlation.
 Here is the list of the variables analyzed:
 - revenue
 - budget
 - year
-- gener
+- genre
 - production company

-Based on the R squared, strongest correlation among these variables were (in order of strongest correlation):
+Based on the R squared, the strongest correlation among these variables were (in order of strongest correlation):
 1. Revenue ~ Budget
 2. Genre ~ Budget
 3. Budget ~ Duration

-From all movies released between the years of 2000 and 2020, we predicted the movies' revenue and calculated an R square of about 83%.
-Therefore, our model has a strong significance predicting the revenue of a movie.
+From all movies released between the years 2000 and 2020, we predicted the movies' revenue and calculated an R square of about 83%.
+Therefore, our model has a strong significance in predicting the revenue of a movie.